chris-hunter206/terraform-gcp-nginx_lb_pair/README.md

 # terraform-gcp-nginx_lb_pair
 This repo will use Terraform to setup a pair of load-balanced VM hosts in Google Compute Engine.
-A script will install nginx as a post-build step, setting up the infrastruture for a basic web hosting application with geographic zone redundancy.
+A script will install nginx as a post-build step, setting up the infrastruture for a basic load-balanced web hosting application with geographic zone redundancy.

 ## Requirements
 This assumes you have a few things before the build can start: